-The following candidates are nominated by the Board and each is an incumbent director: John Beckert, Robert Decherd and Ty Miller are standing for election as Class III directors and each will be eligible to serve a three-year term until the 2017 annual meeting; Jim Moroney is standing for election as a Class I director and will be eligible to serve a one-year term until the 2015 annual meeting.
+The following candidates are nominated by the Board and each is an incumbent director: Jim Moroney and Ronald McCray are standing for election as a Class I directors and each will be eligible to serve a three-year term until the 2018 annual meeting.
 The independence of each director is addressed under "Corporate Governance - Director Independence."